PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Execute If Selected Label Not Contain
+## Execute If Selected Label Not Match

-Executes an action if option label (visible text) for selected option in the specified select element not contain the given value.
+Executes an action if option label (visible text) for selected option in the specified select element not match the given value.

 ### Usage

 `
-executeIfSelectedLabelNotContain(action, locator, text)
+executeIfSelectedLabelNotMatch(action, locator, text)
 `

 ### Parameters